 - How to take a compliment

-When you tell Baby how adorable he is, he doesn’t deny it or get embarrassed, he just smiles, sticks out his tongue, and basks in the praise.
-Maybe you could take a page from his book when getting a compliment – after all, there are surely lots of people who look at you in admiration and adoration.
+When you tell Baby how adorable they are, they doesn’t deny it or get embarrassed, they just smiles, sticks out their tongue, and basks in the praise.
+Maybe you could take a page from their book when getting a compliment – after all, there are surely lots of people who look at you in admiration and adoration.

 - Know your limits

-When Baby has had enough socializing, he lets you know it, often very loudly.
-While there are more polite ways of dealing with things, there is something to be said for Baby’s unwillingness to grin and bear it when all he wants a nap.
+When Baby has had enough socializing, they let you know it, often very loudly.
+While there are more polite ways of dealing with things, there is something to be said for Baby’s unwillingness to grin and bear it when all they want a nap.

 ‘Nuff said.
 Sleep is precious!
-Unfortunately, you’ll probably have to remind Baby of how great naps really are as he moves into toddlerhood, so enjoy the mutual appreciation while you’ve got it!
+Unfortunately, you’ll probably have to remind Baby of how great naps really are as they move into toddlerhood, so enjoy the mutual appreciation while you’ve got it!